 View 36 - with Proposed Development Effects The upper portions of a number of structures will be distantly visible.
 No part of the substation will visible from this location.
 Intervening hedgerows and mature trees screen views of the proposed development as seen from this location.
 The proposed development will give rise to very limited effects on the appearance or character of the landscape - as seen from this location and its environs.
-4.5 MITIGATION The principal landscape mitigation method employed was the route selection process.
+6.4.5 POTENTIAL DECOMMISSIONING IMPACTS Removal of any structures will give rise to changes to the appearance and character of the landscape.
+On the basis of the evaluation of the effects carried out for the development - most changes would be localised.
+The cessation of maintenance programmes for trees and hedges under powerlines would marginally and locally increase landscape enclosure.
+6.4.6 CUMULATIVE IMPACTS There are cumulative impacts where the proposed line is seen within the context of existing lines - such as occurs around the existing substations as well as where the route closely parallels existing routes.
+Specific instances of cumulative landscape effects have been illustrated and described at Views 5, 28a, 31, 34, and 35.
+6.5 MITIGATION The principal landscape mitigation method employed was the route selection process.
 This was carried out to anticipate, avoid or minimise the location of the proposed route in areas likely to give rise to significant adverse effects on the appearance or character of the landscape.
 This approach avoided the environs of settlements, minimised crossings of water bodies or prolonged routing along prominent upland ridges.
-4.6 RESIDUAL IMPACT Residual Impacts The character and appearance of unscreened lands within 50 - 150m of the line and uses thereon will be significantly altered.
+6.6 RESIDUAL IMPACT The character and appearance of unscreened lands within 50 - 150m of the line and uses thereon will be significantly altered.
 Where routes have been selected that involve crossings that locate poles and angle masts on higher grounds the extent of the area affected will be increased - though the extent and significance of such increases will itself be confined by the same elevated features.
 The route selection generally avoided concentrations of rural residences and will have limited effects on the appearance and character of settlement centres and their approaches.
 The route selection and design were heavily influenced by the existence and significance of designated views, routes and prospects - effects on these have been limited so that residual impacts, though present, have been minimised.
-Inter-Relationship with Environmental Factors There are cumulative impacts where the proposed line is seen within the context of existing lines - such as occurs around the existing substations as well as where the route closely parallels existing routes.
-Specific instances of cumulative landscape effects have been illustrated and described at Views 5, 28a, 31, 34, and 35.
-This section should also be read in conjunction with Section 3 Human Beings and Population and Section 5 Cultural Heritage for a full understanding of the main interactions between these environmental topics.
+6.7 INTERRELATIONSHIPS BETWEEN ENVIRONMENTAL FACTORS This section should also be read in conjunction with Section 5 Human Beings and Population and Section 7 Cultural Heritage for a full understanding of the main interactions between these environmental topics.
+The potential for interactions with Cultural heritage have specifically examined whether the development would affect views from the Rock of Dunamase and the round tower at Timahoe.
+The potential for intervisibility from both sites was evaluated.
+There is no intervisibility between either feature and the proposed development - on account of topography for the former and mature vegetation for the latter.